carloscabello/keras-cnn/README.md

 In this project we compare two custom architectures of Convolutional Neural Network (CNN) to classify correctly a dataset of images.

-The complete implementation with model implementation, training, data augmentation and inference is included in the Python Notebooks included in this repository.
+The complete implementation with model implementation, training, data augmentation and inference is included in the Python Notebooks included in this repository at the directories `CarlosNET/` and `IvanNET/`.

 There is also a complete [report in Spanish](documents/IA-2020-keras-finger-counting-classification_es.pdf) detailing all the work done as well as some [slides in Spanish](documents/IA-defense-30-06-2020_es.pdf).